Install libheif 1.19.8 in Ubuntu 24.04 | 22.04 for iOS 18 Support

 Linux Mint user need to run sudo apt update to refresh package cache first.

-As you see in last screenshot, there are some encoder/decoder plugins NOT installed by default.
-Run sudo apt install plus the package name to install as you want.
+As you see in last screenshot, there are also some encoder/decoder plugins available.
+If they are not installed, run sudo apt install plus the package name to install as you want.

 At the moment, the plugins (encoder/decoders) include: